(Go back to main Profiles page.)

 3) Notice how many printer yellows the monitor can't show.

-4) Notice that the monitor's red is significantly better overall than the printer's.
+4) Notice that the monitor's purest red is stronger than the printer's.

 5) But also notice the gigantic gamut of the monitor in the blue region, compared with the printer's.
 This is where printers always come up the most short compared with display gamuts and with RGB working space gamuts.
-Very strong blue values (e.g. anything approaching 0, 0, 255) in RGB spaces of either type are essentially forbidden territory!
+Very strong blue values (e.g. anything approaching 0, 0, 255) in RGB working spaces of nearly any type are essentially forbidden territory for printing!
 If you put highly saturated blue values into your images, you're apt to only cause serious gamut mapping problems for your printer profile to handle and the result is apt to be purple-shifted blues that are very weak compared to the source color anyway.
-Perhaps the most common way this happens is when photographers use Velvia, expose it to medium-dark blue colors with very cool illumination without a UV(0) filter over the lens, let alone the proper light balancing filter, and then increase the overall saturation even more during the image rendering process.
-The net result being wildly exaggerated blues that make a mess out of skies and water (cause posterization and purple shifts mainly).
+Perhaps the most common way this used to happen is when photographers used Velvia, exposed it to medium-dark blue colors with very cool illumination without a UV(0) filter over the lens, let alone the proper light balancing filter, and then increased the overall saturation even more during the image rendering process.
+The net result being wildly exaggerated blues that wind up making a distorted mess out of skies and especially skies reflected in water.

 6) This one model, more than any other on my site, illustrates the difficulty faced by color management systems, and also shows why 2D projections don't tell the story of printer vs. RGB space gamut mapping problems well at all.